gnudatalanguage/gdl/paper/paper.md

 `GDL`, `GDL Workbench` and `gdl_kernel` are free/libre and open-source software publicly available under the terms of the GNU General
   Public License v2.

-# Availability

-`GDL` can be installed via the package managing system on Linux (Arch, Debian, Fedora, Gentoo, Mageia, Ubuntu), FreeBSD and macOS (Homebrew and Macports).
-On Windows, we provide a precompiled Windows binary, wrapped as a convenient installer based on the Nullsoft Scriptable Install System (NSIS).
-The source code of `GDL`, `GDL Workbench`, and `gdl_kernel` is available at our `GitHub` repository (<https://github.com/gnudatalanguage>).
-The weekly unstable builds can be obtained from <https://github.com/gnudatalanguage/gdl/releases>.

 # Design and dependencies

 `GDL` interpreter is written in `C++` using the `ANTLR` framework.